nicolascatania/SpringAPI/README.md

 - Unit Testing with Junit and Mockito.
 - A propper documentation.
 - OAtuh2.
+- Products CRUD incoming (only update left).
-- Products CRUD incoming.
-Filter by category.
+- Filter products by category.